Robert Inventor (click here for home page)

 skip to next

-You can download Tune Smithy's Chord Progression Player and use it to play any chord progression using the normal symbols for chords, jazz chords etc. Just paste the chord progression into the box and immediately hear what it sounds like.
+You can use Tune Smithy's Chord Progression Player to play any chord progression.
+Just paste it into the text box, click the play button, and immediately hear what it sounds like.
+Here is an example:

 Greensleeves Chords